AlmostBearded/respvis-v1/README.md

 # RespVis

-A framework to build responsive visualizations based on SVG and with a strong focus on styling and layouting via CSS.
+The goal of this framework is to make building responsive visualizations as easy as possible while also providing mechanisms for powerful customization and extensibility.
+This is achieved by merging SVG-based components with a layouting engine based on the CSS grid syntax.

 A live version of the `master` branch can be found at [respvis.netlify.app](https://respvis.netlify.app/).